-When choosing a name for your bucket, you’ll need to be careful to select something that’s DNS-compliant.
+When choosing a name for your bucket, you’ll need to be careful to select something that’s DNS-compliant and unique.
 That’s because your bucket names are used as part of the hostname in the URL when accessing its contents.

-The following are the new rules that will enforced.
+The following are the new rules that will be enforced.
 Each bucket name:

 - Can be 3–63 characters long